plone/training/mastering-plone/behaviors_2.rst

     ``title`` and ``required`` are purely optional, but very helpful if the fields won't be omitted, something that can be helpful when debugging the behavior.
     Later, when we implement the behavior, the ``votes`` and ``voted`` attributes are implemented in such a way that you can't just modify these fields, they are read only.

-    Then we define the API that we are going to use in browser views and viewlets.
+    Then we define the API that we are going to use in the frontend.

-Now the only thing that is missing is the behavior implementation, which we must put into :file:`behavior/voting.py`
+Now the only thing that is missing is the behavior implementation, which we must put into :file:`behavior/voting.py`.

 .. code-block:: python
     :linenos: